CodeYourFuture/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 console.log(f1())
 console.log(y)

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+x will be logged as 10,because it is a global variable.
+console.log(f1()) will output undefined
+console.log(y) will output reference error because why is inside the f1 function.

 ## Question 3